Air Batlic flies on behalf of Eurowings (Photo: Jan Gruber).

 “…In the front area of the Airbus A220, some seats are blocked for legal reasons.

-The background is that this type of machine has a few more seats than passengers are allowed to be on board...”
+The reason for this is that this type of aircraft has a few more seats than the number of passengers allowed on board…”

 Why are fewer sponsors allowed on board than there are places...??